The Birth Partner's Role During Hypnobirthing

-A question I often get asked about is the role of the Father.
-Please read on all future Hypnobirthing Dads, I hope these details will help you enjoy this amazing journey you are on!
+A question I often get asked about is the role of the birth partner.
+Please read on all future birth partners, I hope these details will help you enjoy this amazing journey you are on!

-Trust that her instincts about anything to do with birth and the baby are right.
+Trust that the Mothers' instincts about anything to do with birth and the baby are right.
 Women giving birth now are the peak of an evolutionary process that has been developing for millennia.
 She can be trusted absolutely to know what’s best and what to do.

-Fathers also have a vital role in the care of mother and baby.
-His instinct is to protect, and that instinct has been developing for millennia too.
-A man’s hormones adapt to this role around the time of the birth, and revert to normal a few weeks later.
+Birth partners also have a vital role in the care of mother and baby.
+Their natural instinct is to protect, and that instinct has been developing for millennia too.
+It is a proven fact that the birth partner's hormones adapt to this supporting, but vital role around the time of the birth, with these hormones reverting back to normal a few weeks later.

-A hypnobirthing father or birth partner provides important support for a woman giving birth:
+A KGHypnobirthing birth partner provides important support for a woman giving birth:

-A hypnobiing father can be extremely supportive at antenatal visits, and is the person who helps her to ask the questions that ensures she makes the decisions that give her the best possible birth experience.
+A KGH birth partner can be extremely supportive at antenatal visits, and is the person who helps the mother to ask the questions that ensures she makes the decisions that give her the best possible birth experience.

 At the Birth

-Prompts during surges can be very helpful, and many women have said, ‘It was his voice that kept me focussed.
-I couldn’t have done it without him.’
+Prompts during surges can be very helpful, and many women have said, ‘It was their (birth partner) voice that kept me focussed.
+I couldn’t have done it without them.’
 Remember that, at times, she may prefer silence.

-During pregnancy you will have gone to sleep listening to the Colour and Calmness CD and the cumulative effect of this relaxation is available to her when she gives birth.
-It is the father’s role to make sure the relaxation is playing when she would like it, and to suggest it to her if it has slipped her mind.
+During pregnancy you will have gone to sleep listening to a KGH relaxation audio and the cumulative effect of this relaxation is available to her when she gives birth.
+As the birth partner, one of your roles could be to ensure the relaxation is playing when she would like it, and to suggest it to her if it has slipped her mind.

 The gentle back stroking that you practised in pregnancy is wonderful during surges when she is in labour.